 Cart 0

-Running Plan to Help You Get You TO and THROUGH Selection Training (20 Miles a Week)
+The Best Running Plan to Help You Get You TO and THROUGH Selection Training (20 Miles a Week)

 Stew smith 1.5 mile timed run 12 weeks to buds 3 mile timed run 4 mile timed runs buds running special ops

-Running Plan to Help You Get You
+Running Plan to Help You Get TO and THROUGH Selection Training

 The following chart is an 8 week running plan that requires you to build up to 20 miles a week before starting this program, then focus on getting those 20 miles of running done fast using a variety of methods.
 (Goal Pacing, Hills, Sand, Sprint Intervals, Mobility / Non-impact Cardio, Run and Leg PT, and more).

-Doing longer slower distance runs of 10+ miles several times a week will only make you good at slower runs (unless you mix in some of these goal pace sets).
-Plus the extra miles of 40-50 miles per week could be an over training issue that could haunt you later in training - depending on your durability in running.
+Doing longer, slower distance runs of 10+ miles several times a week will only make you good at slower runs (unless you mix in some of these goal pace sets).
+Plus, the extra miles of 40-50 miles per week could be an overtraining issue that could haunt you later in training, depending on your durability in running.

 You will learn that 20-25 FAST miles a week will help you more with special ops level running tests than 50 slow miles a week and save you from unnecessary overuse injuries.